Quafadas/Whimsy/_posts/2024-03-03-ESModules-At-Link-Time.md

   }
 }
 ```
-This example [shoelace playtime]() project, demonstrates that it works, when referencing the ever excellent raquo's shoelace component library.
+This example [shoelace playtime](https://github.com/Quafadas/ShoelaceSansBundler) project, demonstrates that it works.
+It references the a (prototype) shoelace component facade, and loads the Shoelace `Input` component as an ESModule.
 The scalacode that references a button component in the UI library, looks something like.

 ```scala
   @JSImport("@shoelace-style/shoelace/dist/components/button/button.js", JSImport.Namespace)
   @js.native object RawImport extends js.Object
 ```
-The PR, and associated config remaps the import at link to to be;
+The PR, and associated config remaps the import at link time to to be;
 `"https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace@2.13.1/cdn/components/button/button.js"`

-but once the remapping is in place... at the application use site it's a rather convienient matter of just a matter of using the component as if it were a native scala.js component.
+The nice part, is that once the remapping is in place... at the application use site it's a rather convienient to simply using the component as if it were a native scala.js component.

 ```scala
   val button = Button()